inteliclinic/neuroon-signal-binary-parser/README.md

 # NeuroonRawStreamParsers

-Project containing simple provisional implementation of neuroon binary streams csv parsers.
+Project containing simple implementation of neuroon binary streams csv parsers.
 Project is implemented in Haskell - a modern purely functional programming language.

 ## Raison d'être

 New Neuroon's firmware allows to subscribe onto 2 Bluetooth Low Energy notifications characteristics.
 This characteristics' notifications deliver in real-time binary frames containing data from Neuroon's sensors.
 Some interface applications, suchs as Neuroon's Lucid Dreaming Research Application gather these streams of binary frames of data into files.
-This repository contains program which when compiled, converts signals from sensors from binary frames format into common CSV.
+This repository contains a program which when compiled, converts signals from sensors from binary frames format into common CSV.

 ## Installation